jonnonz1/nz-statute-book/acts/public/2011/legal-services-act-2011.md

 (3) A payment may be deferred and a claim, or part of a claim, examined if— (a) the claim or part of the claim appears to the Commissioner to be excessive in light of the Secretary's standard rates for payment or the Commissioner's experience with comparable claims; or
   (b) an aided person has requested an examination of the cost of services under section 90.
-(4) The Commissioner may decline some or all of a claim on any 1 or more of the following grounds:
+(4) The Commissioner must decline—
-  (a) the claim exceeds the maximum grant specified in the grant:
+  (a) any claim to the extent that it exceeds the maximum grant specified in the grant; and (b) where a claim or part of a claim is for, or is determined by the Commissioner to be for, work of a kind for which a fee is prescribed by regulations pursuant to section 114(1)(ca) or authorised pursuant to section 114(1)(cc), so much of that claim as exceeds the fee so prescribed or authorised; and
-  (b) the claim or part of a claim is for disbursements of a type not approved for payment by the Commissioner:
+  (c) any claim to the extent to which it is for a disbursement of a type not approved for payment by the Commissioner; and (d) any claim or any part of a claim that has been determined to be excessive or inaccurate by an examination under subsection (2); and
-  (c) an examination of the claim or part of a claim under subsection (2) has determined that the claim is excessive or inaccurate:
+  (e) if the user charge has not been paid by the aided person, an amount of the claim that is the equivalent of that charge.
-  (d) the claim was not made in accordance with the time frame referred to in section 98.
+(5) The Commissioner may decline any claim that was not made in accordance with the time frame referred to in section 98.

 ### 100 Secretary must pay approved claims
 (1) The Secretary must pay the lead provider in respect of every claim or part of a claim that is approved by the Commissioner for payment.